Best Coffee Shops in Midtown NYC | Quality + Atmosphere

 2. Devocion

 While I am no coffee expert and have no idea if that's true, I will say their coffee tastes fantastic.
-This a great place to get those drinks with minimal milk.
-The cortado is especially good.

 The interior feels like a dimly lit study or living room in a cozy home.
 The place is always packed.